This program simplifies the design of the single-ended

 regarding what parameter affects what schematic

-and entries are checked to reduce the
+and entries are checked to reduce the probability of

-read a user-entered load value and match the
+user-entered load value and match the amplifier to that

-a "last session" file at program exit time,
+"last session" file at program exit time, allowing a

-file with a path and name of your choosing for later
+with a path and name of your choosing for later

 automatically-written last session file.